 Warning: bath additive emollients will coat the bath and make it greasy and slippery.
 It is best to use a mat and/or grab rails to reduce the risk of slipping.
 Warn anybody else who may use the bath that it will be slippery.

-Treatment part 3 - topical steroids (steroid creams and ointments)
+Treatment part 3 - steroid creams and ointments (topical steroids)

 Creams are usually best to treat moist or weeping areas of skin.
 Ointments are usually best to treat areas of skin which are dry or thickened.
 Lotions may be useful to treat hairy areas such as the scalp.

 As a rule, a course of topical steroid is used when one or more patches of eczema flare up.
-You should use topical steroids until the flare-up has completely gone, and then stop it.
+You should use topical steroids until the flare-up has completely gone and then stop them.
 In many cases, a course of treatment for 7-14 days is enough to clear a flare-up of eczema.
 In some cases, a longer course is needed.
 Many people with atopic eczema require a course of topical steroids every now and then to clear a flare-up.
-The frequency of flare-ups, and the number of times a course of topical steroids is needed, can vary greatly from person to person.
+The frequency of flare-ups and the number of times a course of topical steroids is needed can vary greatly from person to person.